tenzir/tenzir/rfc/002-fault-tolerance/README.md

 emulate a reliable medium.
 For this proposal, working around an unreliable data transport channel is out of scope.

+Upon insertion of new data the catalog needs to be able to recognise whether the same data has already been ingested and discard the respective duplicate partitions.

+A possible detection mechanism can be achieved with per-source checksums on the written data.
+This requires a first architectural change: A partition may no longer contain data from multiple sources.
+Since it is the unit of work in the catalog, a partition can either be accepted or rejected in full.

-A transaction that writes one or more partitions needs to store additional metadata, containing the offsets this partition is based on.
-This atomic commit of both the transaction and its source position allows the source to pick up exactly at the point of failure, without risk of re-ingesting twice or missing any events.
+In addition to the checksums, partitions need to store source stream offsets as part of its metadata.
+An atomic commit of both partition UUID and its source position allows the source to pick up exactly at the point of failure, without risk of re-ingesting twice or missing any events.
 It thus provides exactly-once semantics for our write path.

 In technical terms, we can extend the CAF Streaming message type to include a handle to the source and source specific position, and then trigger an ACK once